 - Forms looks good on mobiles

-- Ability to create a form that allows to gather text data as well as files
+- Ability to create a form that allows you to gather text data as well as files

 - Set up automated email sequence to send reminder emails and so on